Energy (esotericism): Eastern traditions

-Japan also adopted energy concepts from China, referring to ki (気) as a life force that could be harnessed for healing, as seen in the development of Reiki.
-Practitioners of Reiki believe that qi is transmitted to the client via the palms of the practitioner’s hands.
+Japan also adopted energy concepts from China, referring to ki (気) as a life force that could be harnessed for healing, as seen in the development of Shugendō.
+Practitioners of Shugendō believe that ki/ritual energy is transmitted to the client via the palms of the practitioner’s hands.
 In yoga, Ayurveda, and Indian martial arts, it permeates reality on all levels, including inanimate objects.

 Western conceptions

 Western esotericism has incorporated energy concepts into its mystical and occult traditions.
 Medieval and Renaissance alchemy often described an inherent vital force that could transmute base materials into gold and refine the human soul.
 In the 18th century, Franz Mesmer ignited debate with his theory of animal magnetism, suggesting that an invisible magnetic fluid pervades living beings and could be manipulated for healing.
 Attention to vitalism grew in the 18th and 19th centuries.
 In the 19th century, the Theosophical Society introduced theories of etheric energy, the astral plane, and subtle bodies, which became influential in later esoteric and New Age movements.
 In the 20th century, the Austrian physician and psychoanalyst Wilhelm Reich, building on his mentor Sigmund Freud's core notion of libido, developed the concept of orgone energy, which he believed was a fundamental cosmic force that plays a role in physical and mental health.